patrickvonplaten/notebooks/ADD_NEW_MODEL.md

 out all checkpoint weights that were not used for initialization to make sure the model is correctly converted.
 It is completely normal, that the conversion trials fail with either a wrong shape statement or wrong name assignment.
-This is most likely because either you used incorrect parameters in `[camelcase name of model]Config()`, have a wrong architecture in the the 🤗Transformers implementation, you have a bug in the `init()` functions of one the components of the 🤗Transformers implementation or you need to transpose one of the checkpoint weights.
+This is most likely because either you used incorrect parameters in `[camelcase name of model]Config()`, have a wrong architecture in the 🤗Transformers implementation, you have a bug in the `init()` functions of one the components of the 🤗Transformers implementation or you need to transpose one of the checkpoint weights.

-This step should be iterated with the previous step until all weights of the chekpoint are correctly loaded in the Transformers model.
+This step should be iterated with the previous step until all weights of the checkpoint are correctly loaded in the Transformers model.
+Having correctly loaded the checkpoint into the 🤗Transformers implementation, you can then save the model under a folder of your choice `/path/to/converted/checkpoint/folder` that should include both a `pytorch_model.bin` file and a `config.json` file.

 In the case of [name of model], you should probably do the following: